ryanramage/tale/README.md

 This will help you scafold out a story.
 It has a package.json which describes the story, and folders representing the chapters.
 Edit the chapters and make something fun!

-Then when ready run
+To build the html5 app the will play the story, run

-    tale
+    tale package

-and this will generate a `build` dir that is totally offline enabled, and each chapter is encrypted.
+and this will generate a `build` dir that is totally offline enabled, with each chapter is encrypted.

-If you want to see it run in a browser:
+If you want to test it in a browser:

     tale serve

-options
+Publish
 -------

-You can pass in options to the tale command

-   tale -i inputdir -o output dir

-Also you can control some of the output

- - Dont add the js file in the story.manifest file

-    --no_js_in_manifest

- - Dont generate the index.html file

-    --no_index_html

- - Done generate the tale.min.js file

-    --no_tale_js

-This is really early and a lot will be in flux.
-But watch this space.
+When your story is ready, just do

+    tale publish

+This will publish it to http://t4.io as public story.

+If you choose to host is somewhere else, just copy the build directory to any http server.